Buying at Auction

 How to Bid

-There are four main options of how to bid on the night of the auction: - in person, proxy bid, telephone bid and internet bid.
+There are THREE main options of how to bid on the night of the auction: - in person, proxy bid, telephone bid.

 In person - on arrival at the auction venue, all persons interested in bidding must register at the foyer of the auction and obtain a bidders paddle.